Mohamed Naguib: Presidency

-With the declaration of the Republic, Naguib was sworn in as its first President.
+With the declaration of the Republic, Naguib was sworn in as Egypt's first President.
 Owing to the non-Egyptian ancestry of Muhammad Ali Pasha (the progenitor of the Muhammad Ali dynasty), and the earlier dynasties that had governed Egypt, Naguib was referenced in Western media as being the first native Egyptian ruler of Egypt since the Roman conquest of Egypt, or even earlier to Pharaoh Nectanebo II, whose reign ended in 342 BC.
 Naguib himself objected to this characterisation, stating:"It has been said in the foreign press that I am the first Egyptian to govern Egypt since Cleopatra.
 Such words flatter but they do not align with our knowledge of our own history.
-For the sake of glorifying our own Blessed Movement, are we to say that the Fatimads were never Egyptian despite their centuries in Egypt?
+For the sake of glorifying our own Blessed Movement, are we to say that the Fatimids were never Egyptian despite their centuries in Egypt?
 Do we now deny our kinship with the Ayyubids because of their origin even as we join Saladin's eagle with the Liberation Flag as the symbol of our Revolution?
 And what of the members of the Mohammed Ali dynasty?
 Should our grievances against the former King and the flawed and corrupt rulers before him blind us to the nationalism of Abbas Hilmi II, whose devotion to Egypt against the occupiers cost him his throne, or the achievements of Ibrahim Pasha, the very best of the dynasty, who himself declared that the Sun of Egypt and the water of the Nile had made him Egyptian?
 Are we now to go through the family histories of all Egyptians and invalidate those born to a non-Egyptian parent?
 If so, I must start with myself.
 It is fairer and more accurate to say that we are all Egyptians, but I am the first Egyptian to have been raised from the ranks of the people to the highest office to govern Egypt as one of their own.
 It is an honour and a sacred burden great enough without the embellishments that foreign observers would add to it."